 Before gaining his PhD in Museum Studies from University College London (2009) Dr Grewcock worked for the international museum planning firm LORD Cultural Resources.
 During his time with the company he worked on wide range of planning and development projects for clients from the smallest volunteer-run organisations to the largest international museums and galleries.
 For example, he helped plan and deliver several successful applications to the Heritage Lottery Fund including at the Tank Museum, Bovington, where he helped to secure £12 million over two projects: At Close Quarters that successfully relaunched the Museum to the public in June 2009 and the Vehicle Conservation Centre that opened in September 2013 (in a freelance capacity).

-Dr Grewcock's research falls into three main areas of interest:
+Dr Grewcock's research falls into four main areas of interest:

-Dr Grewcock is currently supervising two PhD students:
+Dr Grewcock is currently supervising three PhD students as Director of Studies:

 - Academic Advisory Committee, Tate Papers (2011 -)